andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2018-09-24-cloudkit-fundamentals.md

   - CloudKit

 ---
-I&#8217;ve been hard at work on a new course for Pluralsight called &#8220;[CloudKit Fundamentals][1]&#8220;, and I&#8217;m thrilled to announce that the course is now LIVE in the Pluralsight library!
+I've been hard at work on a new course for Pluralsight called &#8220;[CloudKit Fundamentals][1]&#8220;, and I'm thrilled to announce that the course is now LIVE in the Pluralsight library!

 At the core of developing a seamless and collaborative data sharing experience for Apple’s platforms is a thorough knowledge of CloudKit.